-- 1. Remove the bolt, nut, and axle spacer tube from each deck caster wheel fork. - 2.
-Fit the axle spacer tube through the wheel hub, and fit the assembly into the wheel fork. - 3.
-Insert the 3/8-16 x 4-1/2 in. bolt through the wheel fork with the bolt head to the outside and install the 3/8-16 in.
-Keps nut.
+- 1. Remove the bolt and nut from each deck caster wheel fork. - 2.
+Fit a bearing cup on the outside of each wheel bearing and slide the wheel assembly into the wheel fork. - 3.
+Insert the $3/8-16 \times 4-1/2$ in. bolt through the wheel fork with the bolt head to the outside and install the 3/8-16 Keps nut.

-Tighten the bolt and nut until the inner bearing race bottoms against the inside of the wheel fork (will not turn) while the wheel spins freely without binding.
+Tighten the bolt and nut until the axle spacer tube and inner bearing race bottom against the inside of the wheel fork (will not turn) while the wheel spins freely without binding.